Japanese Language Grants

 The Japan Foundation offers 2 types of grants to support teachers of the Japanese-language.

-- Mini Grants [Currently suspended]
+2. Mini Grants

 1. Major Grants

-Applications for Fiscal Year 2023 (April 1, 2023 to March 31, 2024) are open until December 2, 2022 12pm JST.
+Applications for Fiscal Year 2024 (April 1, 2024 to March 31, 2025):

 ENQUIRIES